 Given in recognition of a distinguished engineering contribution, which through application proven in actual service has advanced the art of transportation, whether by land, sea, air, or space.

-In recognition of the creation of a water-lubricated shaft seal for marine transport through the application of polymeric compounds, thereby eliminating the requirement for oil lubricated shaft seals.
+In recognition of leading the innovation for water-lubricated main propulsion shaft bearings for marine transport through the application of polymeric compounds.

 George A. ‘Sandy’ Thomson

 Sandy attended Northrop University in Inglewood, California studying Aircraft Maintenance Engineering but graduated as a Mechanical Engineer.
 In 1965, he decided to join the family business, Thomson-Gordon Ltd., in Hamilton, Ontario.
 At the time, this company was primarily a distributor of Engineers Supplies.
 Looking for a niche where engineered mechanical products made from rubber and plastic components could be designed, they developed the Thordon polymer in the late 1960’s.

 Sandy’s focus on innovation and developing export markets has been the key to Thordon’s success.
 In 1990, he bought the Russian deep sea salvage tug, Rudokop, and converted it to a “floating showcase” of Thordon marine bearing and seal products, then captained this ship visiting more than 200 ports in Europe.

 Today, Thordon has become a global leader in seawater lubricated propeller shaft bearings and seals as well as offering a complete range of non-metallic sleeve bearing solutions for marine, clean power generation, pump, offshore, and other industrial markets.
 The Thomson-Gordon Group has evolved with several industrial and aviation companies over the past 30 years.
 Sandy also currently operates a film production business, Cinema Sixteen Inc. and Marsh Brothers Aviation, besides being the Innovator at Thordon Bearings Inc.